smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
-And by 2018, the slack messages had stopped entirely, because teams had found other ways of giving demos.
+And by 2018, we _knew_ we had truly failed, because the Slack messages had stopped entirely.
+Teams had found other ways of giving demos.
 -->

 ---